Boophone haemanthoides F.M. Leight.

-Boophone haemanthoides is a geophyte growing up to 50 cm.
-It looks very much like a primitive plant with at least two-thirds of its massive scaly bulb visible above ground.
+Boophone haemanthoides is a summer-flowering geophyte growing up to 500 mm tall.
+It looks very much like a primitive plant with at least two thirds of its massive scaly bulb visible above ground.
 Some of the largest bulbs can be more than a hundred years old!

-This species is assessed as Least Concern by the Red List of South African Plants, which means that it is not considered to be threatened.
-However, due to the cultivation of large areas of land, many of these plants have been lost in the areas where it previously occurred.
+This species is assessed as Least Concern (LC) on the Red List of South African Plants website, which indicates that it is considered at low risk of extinction, because of its widespread distribution.
+However, due to the cultivation of large areas of land, many of these plants have been lost.
 Farmers and landowners have a key role to play when it comes to the conservation of these beautiful and unusual plants.
-It is a special experience to see one of these increasingly rare plants in flower in the wild.

 Distribution and habitat